San Diego Comic-Con: Accidents and incidents

+In 2010, a man was stabbed near the eye with a pen.
+The altercation occurred in the Hall H panel over a seat, and the suspect was arrested.

 In 2012, a 53-year-old woman was struck and killed by a motorist Tuesday as she tried to cross the street in front of the San Diego Convention Center, police said.
 The woman tripped and hit the car while crossing at the intersection of 5th and Harbor.
 She had been part of the crowd camping out for the Twilight panel.

 In 2013, a young woman attempted to jump off the balcony of a local high-rise, but nearby stuntmen prevented it.

 In 2014, multiple pedestrians marching in an off-site ZombieWalk were struck by a car forcing its way through an intersection.
 A 64-year-old woman sustained serious injuries to her arm; two others had minor injuries.

 The same year, a teenage cosplayer was initially thought to have been sexually assaulted early Sunday morning, and a suspect was arrested on Sunday at the San Diego Marriott Hotel and Marina.
 Police later stated that the teenage girl was injured in a fall, and the arrested individual was released without any charges.

 In 2024, a three-alarm kitchen fire started in a nearby steakhouse caused the evacuation of around 1200 attendees of an "Iceberg Lounge" promotional event for the HBO series The Penguin.
 The next day, actress Jennifer Garner got stuck in an elevator and had to call the fire department to get her out.
 Also in 2024, the "San Diego Human Trafficking Task Force" conducted a multi-agency undercover operation that arrested 14 and rescued 10 victims.
 According to the California Attorney General's Office, "sex buyers were using the San Diego Comic-Con Convention to seek out potential victims".

+In 2026, an anti-ICE protest, hosted by the San Diego & Imperial Counties Labor Council, AFL-CIO, formed outside and marched among attendees at Comic-Con downtown.